TRIQS/dft_tools/doc/Transport.rst

     * `directions`: :math:`\alpha` and :math:`\beta` (e.g. xx, yy, xz, ...)
     * `Om_mesh`: :math:`\Omega`-mesh for the optical conductivity.
 Note that the code repines this mesh to the closest values on the self energy mesh!
 The new mesh is stored in `Om_meshr`.
       The Seebeck coefficient is only calculated if :math:`\Omega=0.0` is included.
-    * `energy_window`: Limits for the integration over :math:`\omega`.
-(Due to the Fermi functions the integrand is only of considerable size in a small window around the Fermi energy.)
+    * `energy_window`: Limits for the integration over :math:`\omega` (Due to the Fermi functions the integrand is only of considerable size in a small window around the Fermi energy).
+For optical conductivity calculations the window is automatically enlarged by :math:`\Omega` .
     * `with_Sigma`: If this parameter is set to False then Sigma is set to 0 (i.e. the DFT band structure :math:`A(k,\omega)` is taken).
     * `broadening`: The numerical broadening should be set to a finite value for with_Sigma = False.